Castle of Alcoutim: History

 During the Portuguese Restoration War, in 1640, new restoration and maintenance continued on the fortress, including the batteries of Cortadoiro and Santa Bárbara (which were designed to batter the Spanish border region).
 To this end, a landing was built towards the border and the fortress actively played a part in the context of the war.

 But, this was the last phase of the fortifications importance: the fortress began a steady decline in military and political influence in the following decades.
 The Castle was eventually abandoned and began serving in various civic purposes (including slaughterhouse around 1878).

 The General-Directorate for Buildings and National Monuments (DGEMN - Direcção Geral dos Edifícios e Monumentos Nacionais) first began focused maintenance in 1961, with restoration work on the masonry, which had become loose (and again in 1967), and re-construction and consolidation of parts of the walls.
 In 1969, many of the houses in states of ruin were demolished to unobstructed segments of the main walls.
 In 1977, the DGMEN continued to restore segments of the castle, including the merlons, repairing cracks in the wall, using reinforced concrete and installing a new main gate.
 But, in 1979, a new phase of construction resulted in the demolition of the masonry and roof of the main magazine.
 Three years later (1981), restoration works included: construction of the hydraulic lift in order to recuperate an access staircase to the battlements and reconstruction of the batteries and bulwarks.

 Following public works to maintain the walls in 1985, the building received electrical illumination in the exterior in 1988.
 After 1992, the municipal council established a plan to develop the grounds for tourism and construct an archaeological museum for the municipality (under the architect Fernando Varanda).

 In 2000 a museum in the center of the castle was officially opened to the public.
 It was most recently renovated in 2011 and covers the archaeological heritage of the castle and the region around it from the Neolithic to the Modern Period.
 In a building separate to the main museum is a permanent exhibition covering Islamic board games from the Moorish period.
-The castle and museum are open everyday of the year except January 1st, December 24th, 25th and 31st.
+The castle and museum are open everyday of the year except 1 January plus 24, 25 and 31 December.